 This is the role and duty of fathers; to teach our kids to embrace the image of God in which they were created.
-So today, on Thanksgiving Day, I would like all of the fathers who read this post to recognize their debt to their own fathers.
+So, I would like all of the fathers who read this post to recognize their debt to their own fathers.
 If your father was absent, be grateful that you have a chance to do what he never did.
 Be a dad.
 Start teaching your kids.
 Take the words of Dr. Tony Evans to heart:

 For more information about strategies to help you teach Christian worldview to the next generation, please read So the Next Generation Will Know: Training Young Christians in a Challenging World.
 This book teaches parents, youth pastors and Christian educators practical, accessible strategies and principles they can employ to teach the youngest Christians the truth of Christianity.
 The book is accompanied by an eight-session So the Next Generation Will Know DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.